 To further emphasize the talent of their team, we come to the deployment of a brilliant ad campaign in disguise.
 This is said not to minimize the sincerity of motive in this recent rollout of the 1,000+ company-sponsored #Resist meetup groups, but to point out that it is brilliant because they now have a whole helluva lot of folks spreading the word about their service.
 Case in point: I am writing this article.
 From a capitalist point-of-view: Kudos, gentlemen.
 You couldn’t buy that many eyeballs.

 For those who don’t know, Meetup is a privately held company.
 Even if they weren’t and decided to run such a campaign, let me be clear in stating I believe in their right to take what stand they want.
 Their company was founded shortly after the 2001 terrorist attacks on U.S. soil on 9/11.
 If Meetup was truly living up to the vision that created the company, that is facilitating communication, they would also have created a hashtag for caring conservatives.
-Might I suggest the positiveness of #standfirm
+Might I suggest the positiveness of #standfirm?

 I suggest the following verbiage for another group in The Hashtag Wars: